Winter Engagement Ring Consultations in Modesto, CA

 Halo Settings: Nature's Snowflake Reimagined

-• Classic round halos with uniform micropavé diamonds creating a perfect circle of light
+- Classic round halos for a clean circle of light

-• Hidden halos tucked beneath the center stone, visible only from the side profile
+- Hidden halos tucked beneath the center stone

 Multi-Stone Clusters: Modern Artistry Meets Classic Romance

-• The flanking stones symbolize your past and future together
+- The sides reflect your past and future

 Antique Hand-Cut Diamond Settings: Sustainable Luxury